llakie/isctg/README.md

         "maxHamScore": 2.5,         // This spam score has to be lower than this value for a message to be ham "batchSize": 100            // Maximum amount of messages, which will be processed as a single chunk of your inbox },
-    "trackIntervalMs": 20000        // The infinite loop checkSpam, checkHam, checkInbox will be paused for the given amount of time
+    "trackIntervalMs": 20000,       // The infinite loop checkSpam, checkHam, checkInbox will be paused for the given amount of time
-  }
+    "maxMailSizeInBytes": 256000    // Mails exceeding this size in bytes will be ignored }
   ```